 - They do not allow glass, alcohol, or straws to be brought in.
 Large food storage containers like coolers are also forbidden.

 - Don’t buy tickets too far in advance.
 Wait until the 10-day weather forecasts are available.
 Summer afternoons in Escondido can be sweltering, over 100°F. It may be just too warm to attempt both parks on your chosen day.
 But when you do get tickets make sure that you get the best legitimate discount possible:

 - Use Mechanical Transportation Options.
 With planning, you can save your feet and conserve your energy at the San Diego Zoo.
 Ride the buses and other mechanical transport to avoid trudging up the steep hills whenever you can.

 - Guided Bus Tours – The double-decked Guided Tours circle through most parts of the zoo.
 They give you views that you cannot see on foot, particularly those at the Polar Bear exhibit.
 Catch them near the entrance.
 Sit on the top deck of the bus.
 And on the driver’s right hand side if you can.
 You’ll be able to see more animals because most of them are on that side.

 - Kangaroo Express Shuttle buses have 4 stops.
 They’ll help you get from point A to B quickly.
 You’ll see one every 15 minutes.
 They start their routes at 10:30am.
-Unlimited Kangaroo Bus rides are included with your paid 1 Day Pass or membership cards with blue or orange stripes on the front.
+Unlimited Kangaroo Bus rides are included with your admission.

 - Elevator – The bottom is located on Park Way close to Panda Trek.
 The top is at the Treetops Cafe and Alberts Restaurant.